sento documentation

 Convenience macro for creating a

-the future eventually by applying a result onresolve
+body.
+However, you have toresolvethe future eventually by applying a result onresolve.Example:

 (with-fut-resolve (bt2:make-thread (lambda () (let ((result (do-some-lengthy-calculation))) (fresolve result)))))